GeekZoneHQ/estate-config/README.md

 [//]: # (OPTIONAL IF documentation repo)
 [//]: # (ELSE REQUIRED)

+Nothing to install as everything is performed in GitHub actions.

 ## Usage
 [//]: # (REQUIRED)
 [//]: # (Explain what the thing does.
 Use screenshots and/or videos.)

+Configures the estate using OpenTofu.

 [//]: # (Extra sections)
 [//]: # (OPTIONAL)